 With these things considered, we are especially proud of the phenomenal safety record our North America Renewables team has achieved.
-Across our Installation & Commissioning (I&C) and Services segments, the combined team has reached an impressive milestone of one million hours worked with no OSHA recordable injuries, all of this since Q4 2020.
-On top of that record, our NAM Services team has worked more than two years (more than 1.2M hours) without a recordable injury.
+Across our Installation & Commissioning (I&C) and Services segments, the combined team has reached an impressive milestone of one year and more than one million hours worked with no OSHA recordable injuries, all of this since Q4 2020.
+On top of that record, our NAM Services team has worked more than two years (more than 1.3M hours) without a recordable injury.
 (A recordable injury is defined as an injury that requires more than first aid treatment or results in days lost from work).

 This achievement is a testament to how every single employee stands behind our Core Value of Safety.
 At FieldCore, everyone is empowered as a safety leader and shares in the ownership and commitment of seeing that every employee goes home safely every day.